Is Bitcoin’s Price Too High to Invest?

 Not convinced you’re early to Bitcoin?
 Keep reading 👇

-Whenever someone discovers Bitcoin there are two phases that typically occur, the first is that they wish they could buy it cheaper, and the second is that in hindsight, they should have bought more.
+Whenever someone discovers Bitcoin, two phases typically occur, the first is that they wish they could buy it cheaper, and the second is that, in hindsight, they should have bought more.

 Everyone feels like they’re late to the game when they find out about Bitcoin.
 They feel like Bitcoin is too expensive and that they missed the boat, but this is flawed thinking.